Chiggy-Playz/enhanced-discord.py/docs/api.rst

     :type channel: :class:`abc.PrivateChannel`
     :param last_pin: The latest message that was pinned as an aware datetime in UTC.
 Could be ``None``.
     :type last_pin: Optional[:class:`datetime.datetime`]

+.. function:: on_typing(channel, user, when)

+    Called when someone begins typing a message.

+    The ``channel`` parameter can be a :class:`abc.Messageable` instance.
+    Which could either be :class:`TextChannel`, :class:`GroupChannel`, or :class:`DMChannel`.

+    If the ``channel`` is a :class:`TextChannel` then the ``user`` parameter is a :class:`Member`, otherwise it is a :class:`User`.

+    This requires :attr:`Intents.typing` to be enabled.

+    :param channel: The location where the typing originated from.
+    :type channel: :class:`abc.Messageable`
+    :param user: The user that started typing.
+    :type user: Union[:class:`User`, :class:`Member`]
+    :param when: When the typing started as an aware datetime in UTC.
+    :type when: :class:`datetime.datetime`

+.. function:: on_raw_typing(payload)

+    Called when someone begins typing a message.
+Unlike :func:`on_typing`, this is called regardless if the user can be found or not.
+This most often happens when a user types in DMs.

+    This requires :attr:`Intents.typing` to be enabled.

+    :param payload: The raw typing payload.
+    :type payload: :class:`RawTypingEvent`

 Guilds
 ~~~~~~~